whad-team/whad-client/doc/source/cli/ble/ble-central.rst

 The interactive shell offers the possibility to dynamically interact with any device, with an helpful interface that provides autocompletion.
-This interactive shell implements all the commands supported by ``ble-central`` in non-interactive mode plus some extra commands.
+This interactive shell implements all the commands supported by ``wble-central`` in non-interactive mode plus some extra commands.

 scan